 Problem Solving is the foundation of the Lean office.
 Continually improving requires continually solving problems - whether these are technical or recurring day-to-day problems.
 As a Lean tool, A3 reporting addresses the root causes of problems that arise every day at work.
 When used properly, the PDCA-A3 process dramatically increases the probability of success.
 Leading companies, such as Toyota, use the PDCA-A3 report to train their employees in a proven and structured problem-solving approach.
-This 3 day course introduces participants to problem-solving frameworks, tools and techniques, and explores their practical application to common office problems.
+This 3-day (22 hours) course introduces participants to problem-solving frameworks, tools, and techniques, and explores their practical application to common office problems.

 The training is designed to:

 Provide participants with the understanding and the means for applying the A3 process to drive office improvements.
 Participants will develop problem-solving skills to reinforce the application of the Plan-Do-Check-Act (PDCA) methodology through practical application.